pansila/Auto-Test-System/README.md

    All configurations are store in the `.env` file, like mongodb URI, robot scripts root directory, etc.

 ### How to write a robot test case
-Please check out the [Official User Manuel](http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html).
+Please check out the official [Quick Start Tutorial](https://github.com/robotframework/QuickStartGuide/blob/master/QuickStart.rst) and [User Manuel](http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html).

 ### How to write a robot test case in the markdown file
 We patched an unofficial work from [here](https://gist.github.com/Tset-Noitamotua/75d15a2beb9ab6f1931d3871172ebbbf) to make robot support markdown.
 After that, robot will read all code blocks in a markdown file with robotframework keyword and execute them.

-And we go a bit further by [Adding Support of Tables in Markdown](https://gist.github.com/pansila/8d4f2869ccae891326959c947571ea67).
+While we go a bit further by [Adding Support of Tables in Markdown](https://gist.github.com/pansila/8d4f2869ccae891326959c947571ea67).
 Robot will also read all tables that starts with any robot keyword in a markdown file.

 After that, we can execute a test suite in the markdown file as follows.
 ```bash